 Beadboard was mentioned above as a wainscoting style, however, it can also be used as a treatment for an entire wall instead of just the lower half.
 It’s also becoming a popular ceiling finish as an alternative to having popcorn ceilings scraped!
 Beadboard is a row of narrow wood planks lined up vertically on the wall.
 In between each wood plank is an indentation or ridge, also referred to as a “bead”.
 The vertical boards are capped off by strips of horizontal molding, which finish off the seams.
 It’s very easy to install, can be painted for a custom color, and, best of all, it’s very affordable!

 Many homeowners might cringe when they think of the bold, flowery wallpaper they recall from their childhood home.
 It’s true that wallpaper was a popular trend many years ago and has since been replaced with the sleek, modern look of paints and faux finishes.
 However, just because wallpaper isn’t as popular as it once was doesn’t mean it is an unacceptable option for your home’s interior walls.
 In fact, more and more of our clients are interested in having specific walls or even entire rooms wallpapered.
-There are many beautiful colors, styles, and patterns available that are perfect for accent walls, bathrooms, and guestrooms alike.
+There are many beautiful colors, styles, and patterns that lend to a high-end, elevated look and can be perfect for accent walls, bathrooms, and guestrooms alike.

 There are several products on the market now, including popular DIY projects, that involve materials like wood planks, faux concrete, brick panels, peel and stick tiles, and decorative murals.
 These options are great if you want a truly unique look that has a little bit more personality and texture than some of the other options.
 Although opting for these materials can sometimes be more expensive to buy and more difficult to install, the end result may be well worth it!

 These are only a few of the options when it comes to updating your home’s interior walls.
-If you are interested in one or more of these options, our handyman division, Mike’s Guys Handyman & Construction, would be happy to help with installation!
+If you are interested in one or more of these options, our Small Projects Division, Mike’s Guys, would be happy to help with installation!
 Contact us today for more information.